asselapathirana/django_deploy_with_ansible/README.md

 #how to add this repository to a django-project
 1. at the django project directory
  git clone  <git remote url ending with .git> deploy

 2. edit files ../development and ../pass.yml (if pass.yml is encrypted use ./ed ../pass.yml)
 (if there are no such files in the django project, copy from the templates provided in this drectory)
+ important:
+	1. application_directory variables will be used to create the application's directory.
+Make sure it is unique (from other, already installed apps in the server.) to avoid accidental overwrite.
+        2. application_name should match with your django app (directory wehre settigns.py lives!).

 =======

 ssh-keygen -f "/home/pathirana/.ssh/known_hosts" -R  <host>